 He is a Community Manager at Movements.org by Advancing Human Rights and he is also a columnist for Free Inquiry Magazine published by the Council for Secular Humanism of CFI.

-Faisal Saeed Al Mutar was featured in the Washington Post & World Policy Institute, The Huffington Post , Your Middle East Newspaper, Religion News Service, The Council of Secular Humanism, Yahoo Voices, Skeptic Magazine, Patheos, Columbia Faith and Values, Houston Chronicle, Wissen Rockt Magazine in Germany and as one of the most influential Humanists in the world by the Better Life Project.
+Faisal Saeed Al Mutar was featured in the Washington Post & World Policy Institute, The Huffington Post , Your Middle East Newspaper, Religion News Service, The Council of Secular Humanism, Yahoo Voices, Skeptic Magazine, Patheos, Columbia Faith and Values, Houston Chronicle, Wissen Rockt Magazine in Germany and also featured at the Better Life book.

 He has written in many different publications including the Huffington Post, The Humanist, Free Inquiry Magazine, The National Post in Canada, Big Think, The Richard Dawkins Foundation of Reason and Science, Secular World, Secular Nation Magazine and many others.